 The group that took the sodium in (and so maintained a better hydration status) outperformed those taking the placebo by an average of 26 minutes in the race.
 There seemed to be a clear and positive correlation between increased performance and losing less bodyweight overall by using sodium supplementation to absorb and retain more fluid.

-It’s well worth doing some testing in training and racing to get an idea of how much you’re sweating and how salty your sweat is, then you can take our free online Sweat Test to help you understand what kind of fluid and electrolyte intake regime might work for you.
+It’s well worth doing some testing in training and racing to get an idea of how much you’re sweating and how salty your sweat is, then you can take our free Fuel & Hydration Planner to help you understand what kind of fluid and electrolyte intake regime might work for you.
 This can then be refined through some good ol’ fashioned trial and error in training.